fi-ya/http-server/README.md

 You can find all tests in `src/test/java` and run the test suite using either of the following steps.
 - Open a test file and either click on green play button next to the class name or run `Ctrl + Shift + R`
 - Terminal: cd into project folder and run the command `./gradlew test` or for more information run `./gradlew test --info`

+### Running acceptance tests
+- Start the HTTP server on port 5000, by following the `Run project` steps above.
+- Once your server is running, `cd` into http_server_spec directory and run the acceptance test suite in the terminal with:
+  - To run full test suite run `rake test`
+  - To run the tests from a specific section of the features:
+    - `rake test:f1 # Run all of the tests in 01_getting_started`
+    - `rake test:f2 # Run all of the tests in 02_structured_data`
+    - `rake test:f3 # Run all of the tests in 03_file_server`
+    - `rake test:f4 # Run all of the tests in 04_todo_list`
+ For further information check [acceptance README](https://github.com/8thlight/http_server_spec)
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Functional Requirements